 - Request for the Production of Documents to the other party: After commencement of the divorce action a party can request the other party to produce documents that are in the possession, custody and control of the other party.

 - Deposition: Each party has the opportunity to question the other party or other witnesses under oath before a stenographer who will record the testimony.
 The testimony can be used to discover additional information and be used at trial.

 - Subpoenas: A variety of institutions and individuals may be subpoenaed to provide or verify information such as an employer, representative from a financial institution, or any other party of interest.

 - Actuaries: These are used to value retirement and other benefits such as pensions.

 - Appraisal: A certified appraiser can be called upon to verify the worth of assets belonging to the couple.

-- Private Investigation: A private investigator may be used to verify information provided by one or the other spouse.
+- Exclusive Investigations Services: A private investigator may be used to verify information provided by one or the other spouse.